Simo3ds/Nexus3DS-ITA/README.md

 * ... and much more!

 ## Installation and upgrade
-Luma3DS requires [boot9strap](https://github.com/SciresM/boot9strap) to run.
+Nexus3DS requires [boot9strap](https://github.com/SciresM/boot9strap) to run.

-Once boot9strap has been installed, simply download the [latest release archive](https://github.com/LumaTeam/Luma3DS/releases/latest) and extract the archive onto the root of your SD card to "install" or to upgrade Luma3DS alongside the [homebrew menu and certs bundle](https://github.com/devkitPro/3ds-hbmenu) shipped with it.
-Replace existing files and merge existing folders if necessary.
+Currently, Nexus3DS is available as source code only.
+To install, you need to build from source (see [Building from source](#building-from-source) section below) and place the resulting `boot.firm` file on the root of your SD card.

 ## Basic usage
-**The main Luma3DS configuration menu** can be accessed by pressing <kbd>Select</kbd> at boot.
-The configuration file is stored in `/luma/nexusconfig.ini` on the SD card (or `/rw/luma/nexusconfig.ini` on the CTRNAND partition if Luma3DS has been launched from the CTRNAND partition, which happens when SD card is missing).
+**The main Nexus3DS configuration menu** can be accessed by pressing <kbd>Select</kbd> at boot.
+The configuration file is stored in `/luma/nexusconfig.ini` on the SD card (or `/rw/luma/nexusconfig.ini` on the CTRNAND partition if Nexus3DS has been launched from the CTRNAND partition, which happens when SD card is missing).

 **The chainloader menu** is accessed by pressing <kbd>Start</kbd> at boot, or from the configuration menu.
 Payloads are expected to be located in `/luma/payloads` with the `.firm` extension; if there is only one such payload, the aforementionned selection menu will be skipped.
 Hotkeys can be assigned to payload, for example `x_test.firm` will be chainloaded when <kbd>X</kbd> is pressed at boot.